ThisakG/Daily-Football-using-Choreo/README.md

 <p>
 I do not like missing out on the action at all.
 So as a solution to keep myself updated daily on that matches that will be played on that day, I created a scheduled task workflow using WSO2's Choreo: a cloud-native integration and development platform.
-This workflow uses a custom python script automatically fetches football match data from multiple leagues and emails a daily summary in a clean HTML format
+This workflow uses a custom python script that automatically fetches football match data from multiple leagues and emails a daily summary in a clean HTML format
 </p>
 <br>
 <p>